 Charles Simeon's commitment to expository preaching, personal godliness, and global mission is inspiring.
 I pray it will continue to influence evangelical ministry for generations to come.

 Vaughan Roberts Rector, St Ebbe's Church, Oxford.

+The UK version includes a concertina of the famous silhouettes by Edouart Augustin.
 Several silhouettes were given names but others weren't.
 No one knows when the names were added or whether the artist himself named them when he cut them.
 The Editor has offered names for the ones for which no name was given.